Fawning makes it hard to set boundaries in the moment. These 3 tools will help.

 This can explain our confusion when we leave a situation and think: I didn’t feel unsafe; I didn’t think they would hurt me.
 But still, I fawned.
 What gives?

 In these cases, our bodies weren’t reacting to the present situation; they were reacting to the past.
+Our nervous system was trying its best to keep us safe by using an old strategy that worked before.

 Three tools that ACTUALLY help with fawning

-When we fawn, our body is perceiving our present situation as unsafe even if it’s not.
+As we discussed: When we fawn, our body is perceiving our present situation as unsafe even if it’s not.

 The best way to interrupt this response is to temporarily step away from the interaction (if possible) long enough to remind ourselves that we are, in fact, safe, and to make a conscious plan for how to move forward.